Tytan-Codes/Better-Day/README.md

 python3 (or py) update.py
 ```

 You must be singed in to git and gh.
-Look up how to do it if you wan't the script to work.
+Look up how to do it if you want the script to work.
 I don't keep any of those credentials.
 Git needs them for the update.
 ### Linux / Windows install:

 ```